HiMarioLopez/himariolopez.github.io/README.md

 Welcome to my personal website!

 I had a fancy React site, but I got tired of maintaining it.
 So this is now my new landing page.
-I found this template and shamlessly copied it from Brandon Leafman (https://www.brandonleafman.com/).
+I found this template and shamelessly copied it from Brandon Leafman (https://www.brandonleafman.com/).

 Thanks, Brandon!

 ---

 Aerial by HTML5 UP

 html5up.net | @ajlkn

 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)